Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

 Describing the subdivisions within the refined $R_2$ mixed-hexagon separator for arbitrary triangles is a challenging task.
 On the other hand, by Observation~\ref{obs: cost 1,2,3} (ii) and Lemma~\ref{lem: R2 region partial} the cost within the separator is determined by the cost of visiting just two edges.
 Also, by Observations~\ref{obs: Visit2Edges-ii},~\ref{obs: Visit2Edges-i} the cost of such visitation can be described either as a distance to a line or to a point.
 We conclude that, within the $R_2$ separator, the subdivisions are determined by separators that are either parts of lines or parabolas (loci of points for which the cost of visiting some two edges are equal).
 Hence, for any fixed triangle, an extensive case analysis pertaining to pairwise comparisons of visitations costs can determine all $R_2$ subdivisions (and the challenging ones are within the refined separator).
 In what follows we summarize formally the subdivisions only of two triangle types, focusing on the visitation cost of all starting points within the (refined) hexagon separators.

-\begin{lemma}[$R_2$ regions of an equilateral triangle] Consider equilateral $\tr=\triangle ABC$, as in Corollary~\ref{cor: r2 hexagon equilateral}, see Figure~\ref{fig: R2 regions equilateral}.
-Then for every starting point $P\in \triangle MWI$, we have that $R_2(\tr,P)=d(P,[AB,AC])$.
-The remaining cases of starting points within the hexagon separator $MZKYLW$ follow by symmetry. \end{lemma}
+\begin{corollary}[$R_2$ regions of an equilateral triangle] Consider equilateral $\tr=\triangle ABC$, as in Corollary~\ref{cor: r2 hexagon equilateral}, see Figure~\ref{fig: R2 regions equilateral}.
+Then for every starting point $P\in \triangle MWI$, we have that The remaining cases of starting points within the hexagon separator $MZKYLW$ follow by symmetry. \end{corollary}